-Of the larger, less dense spaces, industrial estates provide space for urban manufacturing, logistics, distribution, and workshops (Wainwright, 2017).
+Of the larger, less dense spaces, industrial estates provide space for urban manufacturing, logistics, distribution and workshops (Wainwright, 2017).
 Here the emphasis is on input-sharing and flexible commercial space, with minimal additional business support.
-Science parks allow a range of input-sharing, from university labs, and researchers to meeting rooms and cafeterias (Phan et al., 2005; Ng et al., 2019).
+Science parks allow a range of inputsharing, from university labs and researchers to meeting rooms and cafeterias (Ng et al., 2019; Phan et al., 2005).
 Many parks also offer business advice and may help manage companies, especially when universities are involved (Albahari et al., 2017).

-Serviced offices are aimed at established businesses: fully-fitted-out office buildings offering modular space where the emphasis is on input-sharing.
-Co-working spaces have similarities with incubators - in terms of physical set-up, input-sharing, and business models aimed at early stage firms and based on low-cost flexible rents.
-However, accelerators and incubators are distinctive from other smaller, denser spaces in the extent to which participants are selected, their interactions structured or 'curated' by providers, and in the number of other actors involved in business support activity.
+Serviced offices are aimed at established businesses: fully fitted-out office buildings offering modular space where the emphasis is on input-sharing.
+Co-working spaces have similarities with incubators - in terms of physical set-up, input-sharing and business models aimed at early-stage firms and based on low-cost flexible rents.
+However, accelerators and incubators are distinct from other smaller, denser spaces in the extent to which participants are selected and their interactions are structured or 'curated' by providers, and in the number of other actors involved in business support activity.